 The spine is made up of block bones called vertebrae.
-Dogs have seven cervical (neck), thirteen thoracic (chest), seven lumbar (back), three fused sacral (tail bone) and a variable number of tail vertebrae (Fig. 1).

-Each vertebra is made up of a body, the lamina, which houses the spinal cord, and the facets that are partially responsible for the connection from one vertebra to the next (figure 2).
+Dogs have seven cervical (neck), thirteen thoracic (chest), seven lumbar (back), three fused sacral (tail bone) and a variable number of tail vertebrae.
+Each vertebra is made up of a body, the lamina, which houses the spinal cord, and the facets that are partially responsible for the connection from one vertebra to the next (figure 1).

-Intervertebral discs are situated between canine vertebrae from the second cervical vertebra through some of the tail vertebra.
-In dogs and cats the IVD sits just beneath or ventral to the spinal canal.
-The IVD are comprised of a fibrous outer ring call the annulus fibrosis and an inner gel called the nucleus pulposes.
-The purposes of the IVDs are to act as both connectors and shock absorbers between each vertebra.
+Intervertebral discs are situated between the vertebrae.
+In dogs and cats the disc sits just beneath or ventral to the spinal canal.
+The discs are comprised of a fibrous outer ring called the annulus fibrosis and an inner gel called the nucleus pulposes.
+The purposes of the discs are to act as both connectors and shock absorbers between each vertebra.

 This process often involves a rapid burst of the disc resulting in acute clinical signs.
 In large breed dogs the pathologic process usually involves a gradual break down and fibrous repair of the annulus fibrosis resulting in gradual disc bulging and insidious or slow onset of clinical signs.